 - proposals to the satisfaction of the responsible authority under clause 52.20 Victoria’s Big Housing Build

 are determined by the Minister for Energy, Environment, and Climate Change pursuant to clause 72.01-1.

 When the Minister is responsible for a planning permit application, a report is prepared by the Department.
 The report assesses the proposal against the relevant planning controls and policies, and contains technical advice used to inform the Minister’s decision.

-Permits Online applies to all applications where the Minister is the responsible authority, including: planning permits, development plans, consents under incorporated documents, general enquiries and exemption requests.
+Applications where the Minister is the responsible authority, including: planning permits, development plans, consents under incorporated documents, general enquiries and exemption requests can be submitted online.

-Permits Online also applies to secondary application types such as amendments, extensions of time, and endorsed plans.
+You can also submit secondary application types such as amendments, extensions of time, and endorsed plans online